 Despite the tragic loss, the legacy of Jay Moriarity lives on and still inspires a lot of people.
-In Santa Cruz, ‘Live Like Jay’ was a reminder to be true to yourself, do what makes you happy, and to look for the good in everyone.
+In Santa Cruz, ‘Live Like Jay’ was a reminder to be true to yourself, do what makes you happy, and look for the good in everyone.

-Even after his death, Moriarity’s impact in the surfing world continues to live on.
+Even after his death, Moriarity’s impact on the surfing world continues to live on.
 A paddleboard race known as ‘The Jay Race’ is held every year in Monterey Bay to commemorate his passing.
 Kim also founded the non-profit organization ‘Jay Moriarity Foundation’ to honor her late husband’s love for the ocean and the community.

 Jay Moriarity is much more than his infectious smile and friendly attitude.
 He’s a waterman who’s passionate, kind, and an inspiration to many surfers.
 He’s well-loved by his community, and when he died, everyone came together — friends and even rivals — to honor his legacy.

 We hope that this article has inspired you to live as how Jay Moriarity lived and to chase your dreams no matter how big or small they are.
-If you want to learn more about other surfing legends, you can read this article here.
+If you want to learn more about other surfing legends, you can read the article here.